npeleg/brain_freeze/README.md

     functions from a specific folder, subscribes them to the message queue so that snapshots are sent
     to them and processed.

-    It is easy to add a parser of your choice - follow the instructions in the [documentation](https://brain-freeze.readthedocs.io/).
+    It is easy to add a parser of your own - follow the instructions in the [documentation](https://brain-freeze.readthedocs.io/en/latest/add_or_change_features.html).

     To run a specific parser on a "raw" snapshot and see
     the parsed result (here we are running the pose parser):